 For the Nut Based Cream Cheese Frosting

 - When the cashews are soft and puffy, drain and rinse and put in a high powered blender.
-Add the 1 cup plus 1 tbsp of coconut milk, ½ cup melted coconut butter, ¼ cup agave nectar or maple syrup, 1 tbsp vanilla extract, and 1 tbsp lemon juice and blend until thick and creamy.
+Add the 1 cup plus 1 tablespoon of coconut milk, ½ cup melted coconut butter, ¼ cup agave nectar or maple syrup, 1 tablespoon vanilla extract, and 1 tablespoon lemon juice and blend until thick and creamy.
 You shouldn’t be able to detect any solids.
 If you do, scrape the sides and continue blending.
 Scrape out of the blender into a bowl and cover and refrigerate for 2 hours.

 For the Cake